adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ## 3. Avoid polyfills.
 Use wrappers!

+So as we said before *context* is important.
+What does context mean?
+It means, to ask the question *what functionality do we require?* and *then* defining an appropriate *context-specific* solution.

-Back to context.
-It might well be that you just wanted the ability to clone with `Object.create` provides nicely.
-This would be much easier and perfectly reliable as follows:
+As an example, let's say you want the ability to clone an object. `Object.create` provides this for you.
+An implementation might be as follows:

-	var cloneObject;
+	var lib = {};
 	if(Object.create) {
-		cloneObject = function(o) {
+		lib.cloneObject = function(o) {
 			return Object.create(o);
 		};
+	}

+Any browser providing `Object.create` will reliably clone you an object.
+For completeness, if you wanted to provide the functionality to browsers that don't provide `Object.create` an implementation might be as follows:

+	var lib = {};
+	if(Object.create) {
+		lib.cloneObject = function(o) {
+			return Object.create(o);
+		};
 	} else {
-		cloneObject = (function() {
+		lib.cloneObject = (function() {
 			var Fn = function() {};

 			return function(o) {